BurraAbhishek/Python-Hand-Cricket/README.md

 ## Getting Started:
 ### Rules of the game:
 This game is a hybrid of cricket and hand cricket and runs on the Python Command-line interface.
-To know more about hand cricket, visit https://www.instructables.com/id/How-to-Play-Hand-Cricket/
+- To know more about hand cricket, visit https://www.instructables.com/id/How-to-Play-Hand-Cricket/

-To know more about the laws of cricket, visit https://en.wikipedia.org/wiki/Laws_of_Cricket (Wikipedia link)
+- To know more about the laws of cricket, visit https://en.wikipedia.org/wiki/Laws_of_Cricket

 #### NOTE: The scoring and dismissal mechanisms are determined by the rules of Hand Cricket.
 The rest of the game follows the Laws of Cricket